rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/about.md

 ### New Developments

 * May '25 - Turns out LLMs are pretty great at cheaply and easily digitizing very heterogeneously structured historical tabular data.
-Check out our simple [pipeline and validation in a new WP using data on historical vehicle adoption](https://cseveren.github.io/files/Hist_LLM.pdf).
+Check out our simple [pipeline and validation in a new WP using data on historical vehicle adoption](https://cseveren.github.io/files/Hist_LLM.pdf) (and on [arXiv](http://arxiv.org/abs/2505.11599)).
 * Apr '25 - I'll be teaching a PhD class at Penn (Wharton) on QSMs for Urban Economics in the fall!
 Excited to put together my (moderately opinionated) take on the good, the bad, and the ugly of these models.
 * Jan '25 - Are recent immigrants particularly unlikely to be captured in the CPS?
 Yes...
 Read my [research brief](https://www.philadelphiafed.org/the-economy/macroeconomics/delayed-sampling-of-recent-immigrants-in-the-current-population-survey); [repo here](https://github.com/cseveren/upweighting-recent-immigrants).
 * Jun '24 - Updated draft about [driving restrictions and teen school and work outcomes](https://cseveren.github.io/files/driving_dropouts_draft.pdf) with [Valerie Bostwick](https://vkbostwick.weebly.com/), now shows long-run effects.